-40,466,304 SHARES OF COMMON STOCK
+48,624,834 SHARES OF COMMON STOCK

-This prospectus relates to the sale by certain stockholders of Chembio Diagnostics, Inc. of up to 40,466,304 shares of our common stock which they own, or which they may at a later date acquire upon the conversion of shares of our 8% series A convertible preferred stock, upon the conversion of shares of our 9% series B convertible preferred stock, or upon the exercise of warrants and options to purchase shares of our common stock.
+This prospectus relates to the sale by certain stockholders of Chembio Diagnostics, Inc. of up to 48,624,834 of our common stock which they own, or which they may at a later date acquire upon the conversion of shares of our 8% series A convertible preferred stock, upon the conversion of shares of our 9% series B convertible preferred stock, upon the exercise of warrants and options to purchase shares of our common stock, or as payments of semi-annual dividends on our 9% series B convertible preferred stock.

 Our common stock is quoted on the OTC Bulletin Board under the symbol "CEMI."
-On May 19, 2005 the closing bid and ask prices for one share of our common stock were \$.68 and \$.71, respectively, as reported by the OTC Bulletin Board website.
+On June 15, 2005 the closing bid and ask prices for one share of our common stock were \$.56 and \$.60, respectively, as reported by the OTC Bulletin Board website.
 These over-the-counter quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission and may not necessarily represent actual transactions.